mmuratarat/mmuratarat.github.io/_pages/faq.md

 \end{split}
 $$

 The last statistic is a bit strange (it completely igonores the random sample), but it is still a statistic.
-We say a statistic T is an estimator of a population parameter if $T$ is usually close to $\theta$.
+We say a statistic $T$ is an estimator of a population parameter if $T$ is usually close to $\theta$.
 The sample mean is an estimator for the population mean; the sample variance is an estimator for the population variation.

 Obviously, there are lots of functions of $X_{1}, X_{2}, \dots , X_{n}$ and so lots of statistics.
 When we look for a good estimator, do we really need to consider all of them, or is there a much smaller set of statistics we could consider?
 Another way to ask the question is if there are a few key functions of the random sample which will by themselves contain all the information the sample does.

 The concept of sufficiency arises as an attempt to answer the following question: Is there a statistic, i.e. a function $T\left(X_{1}, X_{2}, \dots , X_{n}\right)$, that contains all the information in the sample about $\theta$?